Image of Hankelow Crest

 You can find out more about other regular weekly events in Audlem here.

-Bin collection in the village is on Mondays - check this calendar for 2024, kindly provided by Charlie Foster, to find out which bin to put out.
-The dates for the Library van are highlighted in red, and the timetable for the number 72 and 73 buses are on page 2.
+Bin collection in the village is on Mondays - check this calendar for 2025, kindly provided as always by Charlie Foster, to find out which bins to put out.
+The dates for the Library van are highlighted in red.

 Click here for a recycling "What goes where" guide